524c/opencode-pacher-tools/PATCHES.md

 - [ ] Detection checks for agent mentions in assistant text
 - [ ] Agent context is appended to summarization message content
 - [ ] Version marker comments are present
-- [ ] Structured prompt exists with "Active Agent" field (P0 prerequisite)
+- [ ] Patch applies cleanly with `git apply --check` (no prerequisites required)
-- [ ] Patch applies cleanly after P0 patch
+- [ ] OpenCode builds successfully after patch
-- [ ] OpenCode builds successfully after both patches
+- [ ] Test summarization: agent context injected into prompt
-- [ ] Test summarization: output includes "**Active Agent:** [agent-name]" in Current State
+- [ ] Test with P0: output includes "**Active Agent:** [agent-name]" in Current State section
-- [ ] Test agent delegation: agent context preserved after summarization
+- [ ] Test without P0: agent context still injected but may not appear in structured format

 ---